profshanks/profshanks.github.io/Retention_ML_Project.md

 #### The Project
-Neural Networks are a fabulous solution when you have a variety of data points that all seem to be pertinent to a predictive question, but you are not sure HOW pertinent they are.
-Using machine learning techniques to...
+Neural networks are a fabulous solution when you have a variety of data points that all seem to be pertinent to a predictive question, but you are not sure HOW pertinent they are individually.
+Using machine learning techniques to determine the relative predictive weights of data points can provide a useful degree of predictive power.

+For this project the neural networks will be use a logistic regression model to predict which students are likely to depart from the university within the first year.
+In order to minimize the number of "false-negative" results (students who would be classified as "staying" but whom would actually leave), we will be locating the classification boundary closer to the "leaving" end of the spectrum.
+This will naturally result in an increased number of false-positive results, and the impact of that will have to be studied subsequently.

+We can also run this same model to assess students' likelihood of departing at the end of the first semester.
+Students flagged under this model might be considered higher-priority and might require different services.

 #### The Data